Gabriel-Rabeloo/Gabriel-Rabeloo/README.md

 👨🏾‍🎓 Professional qualification in Database Administration by Etec

-👨‍💻 I'm currently improving my skills with JavaScript, React.js, Node.js, and SQL/NoSQL Databases
+👨🏾‍💻Alsow, I'm improving my skills with JavaScript, React.js, Node.js, and SQL/NoSQL Databases

 ✔️ My focus is in aplications back-end